yejinjkim/yejinjkim.github.io/index.md

 - Drug repurposing

 ## News
+- October 2024, I was awarded NIH Research Project Grant R01 as a PI ($3.9M for five years) for data-driven disease subtyping for Alzheimer's disease.
+- October 2024, I give a talk "AI for Computational Phenotyping and Predicting Accelerated Aging" at UTHealth Houston Neuroscience Research Center and Aging Research Symposium.
 - Januaray 2024, I give a talk "AI/ML to Identify Personalized Treatment Effect from Data" at Artificial Intelligence in Biomedicine and Healthcare: A Collaborative Workshop Presented by McWilliams School of Biomedical Informatics at UTHealth Housto
 - November 2023, I was awarded NIH Research Project Grant R01 as a PI ($4M for five years).
-The project is about developing federated learning method for multiple cliical data
+The project is about developing federated learning method for multiple clinical data
 - August 2023, Our work, [CancerGPT](https://arxiv.org/abs/2304.10946) was invited to talk at [PathAI](https://www.pathai.com).
 - May 2023, I give an invited talk at [the Web Conference 2023 Health Day](https://www2023.thewebconf.org)
 - March 2023, I give an invited talk at BERD Core at UT Health McGovern Medical School, Data Science Core at SBMI